Relaxing Bath Salts

 Sharing is caring!

-Adding bath salts to your tub can seem like a real indulgence.
-But did you know there are many health benefits to bath salts too?
 Learn how to make your own homemade relaxing bath salts and the benefits you can expect from using them.

 What You Need to Make Homemade Relaxing Bath Salts

-You only need a few simple ingredients to make homemade bath salts.
+You only need a few simple ingredients to make homemade lavender bath salts.
 You can probably even find everything at your local Walmart.

-To make bath salts, you need Epsom salt, dead sea salt, and baking soda.
+To make your own bath salts, you need Epsom salt, dead sea salt, and baking soda.
 Essential oils will make the bath salts smell good, but they are totally optional.
 Let’s look at each of these ingredients to see their benefits.

 bath salts with flowers